Adversarial Reprogramming of Neural Networks: Introduction

-We refer to the class of attacks where a machine learning algorithm is repurposed to perform a new task as {\em adversarial reprogramming}.
+We refer to the class of attacks where a model is repurposed to perform a new task as {\em adversarial reprogramming}.
 We refer to $\theta$ as an {\em adversarial program}.
-In contrast to most previous work in adversarial examples, the magnitude of this perturbation need not be constrained.
-The attack does not need to be imperceptible to humans, or even subtle, in order to be considered a success.
-Potential consequences of adversarial reprogramming include theft of computational resources from public facing services, and repurposing of AI-driven assistants into spies or spam bots.
-Risks stemming from this type of attack are discussed in more detail in Section \ref{sec risks}.
+In contrast to most previous adversarial work, the magnitude of this perturbation need not be constrained for adversarial reprogramming to work.
+Though, we note that it is still possible to construct reprogramming attacks that are imperceptible.
+Potential consequences of adversarial reprogramming include theft of computational resources from public facing services, repurposing of AI-driven assistants into spies or spam bots, and abusing machine learning services for tasks violating the ethical principles of system providers.
+Risks stemming from this type of attack are discussed in more detail in Section \ref{sec beyond images}.

 It may seem unlikely that an additive offset to a neural network's input would be sufficient on its own to repurpose the network to a new task.
 However, this flexibility stemming only from changes to a network's inputs is consistent with results on the expressive power of deep neural networks.
-For instance, in \cite{raghu2016expressive} it is shown that, depending on network hyperparameters, the number of unique output patterns achievable by moving along a one-dimensional trajectory in input space increases exponentially with network depth.
-Further, \cite{li2018measuring} shows that networks can be trained to high accuracy on common tasks even if parameter updates are restricted to occur only in a low dimensional subspace.
-An additive offset to a neural network's input is equivalent to a modification of its first layer biases (for a convolutional network with biases shared across space, this operation effectively introduces new parameters because the additive input is not subject to the sharing constraint), and therefore an adversarial program corresponds to an update in a low dimensional parameter subspace.
-Finally, successes in transfer learning have shown that representations in neural networks can generalize to surprisingly disparate tasks.
-The task of reprograming a trained network may therefore be easier than training a network from scratch --- a hypothesis we explore experimentally.
+For instance, in \citet{raghu2016expressive} it is shown that, depending on network hyperparameters, the number of unique output patterns achievable by moving along a one-dimensional trajectory in input space increases exponentially with network depth.